mattiasgeniar/phpunit-query-count-assertions/README.md

 - **MariaDB** - Full support with tabular EXPLAIN
 - **SQLite** - Index analysis supported, row counting not available

-Other databases will skip the assertion.
+Other databases will emit a warning and pass without checking.
 See [Custom analysers](#custom-analysers) to add support for additional databases.

 ### What gets analyzed